bendered2332/it3038c-scripts/project2/README.md

 # Project 2

 I wrote this project because I was really fascinated by Beautiful Soup and wanted to work more with it after completing Lab 8.
 For this project I just pulled some extra data from their online store and made it all print out to the console.
-I also checked this with multiple items in their store and it worked everytime.

-To run this program, make sure that Python3 is installed and working.
-As well as BeautifulSoup, lxml, html5lib, and requests.
+To run this program, make sure that BeautifulSoup, lxml, html5lib, and requests sre installed.
 You can do this by running the following command

 ```bash
 pip install bs4 lxml html5lib requests
 ```

 Below is the code that I came up with in order to pull what I believe to be the most useful information from their website.
 ```bash
 import requests